We live in the era of automation. There is no doubt about it.

 Automating processes for the sake of automation, ignoring business case calculation

-Sometimes automations are developed because someone is annoyed by a task or a manager has to achieve his KPI “automate 10 processes in the following year”, even though the automated processes do not bring enough business value compared to costs of development and upkeep.
+Sometimes automation are developed because someone is annoyed by a task or a manager has to achieve his KPI “automate 10 processes in the following year”, even though the automated processes do not bring enough business value compared to costs of development and upkeep.
 Following this path will effectively hurt your RPA-related KPIs and will create a negative perception of the automation within your organization.

-What Processes Should You Automate With RPA?
+What Processes Should I Automate With RPA?

 The answer to this question is always tricky, as plenty depends on your unique business needs and the specifics of your industry.
 Nevertheless, here are some actionable ideas of which processes can be automated using RPA.